Preserving the history and culture of the valley for future generations

 One of the main attractions of the valley is the high fells, including Scafell Pike, which offer challenging and rewarding hiking opportunities.
 There are also a number of low-level crags that are easily accessible from the road, making the valley a popular spot for rock climbing.
 Some of the classic climbing routes in the area include Little Chamonix, Shepherd's Crag, Gillercombe Buttress, and Troutdale Pinnacle.

-Latest Edition of the Borrowdale Neews
+Latest Edition of the Borrowdale News

 Want to know what's happening in and around Borrowdale Valley.
 Check out the latest e-versions of the magazine.